Key takeaways

 The bottom line

-At-home cherry angioma removal is safe when done correctly.
-The safety comes from three things in order: confirming the spot is actually a cherry angioma, using a method with a real mechanism for closing the capillary, and following aftercare during the healing window.
-Plasma pen devices are the only consumer-grade option that meet the mechanism requirement.
-The risks (hyperpigmentation from skipping SPF and marks from picking) are both preventable.
-The one risk that is not manageable at home is treating a lesion that is not what you think it is.
-That is why identification is the gate.
+At-home cherry angioma removal is safe when three things line up in order: you confirm the spot is a cherry angioma, you use a method that actually closes the capillary, and you follow aftercare through the three-to-seven-day scab and the week-two-to-three renewal.
+Plasma pen devices are the only consumer-grade tool that meets the mechanism requirement, and their two risks (hyperpigmentation from skipping SPF, marks from picking) are both preventable.
+The one risk you cannot manage at home is treating a lesion that is not what you think it is, which is exactly why identification is the gate.
+If you want to try it with zero downside, the OcuraLife pen is backed by a 90-day money-back guarantee, so a confirmed spot is the only thing you have to be sure of.

 FAQ